-- The Benson front counter is available by appointment only (call 520-432-9248 to make an appointment)
+- The Benson front counter is open by appointment only.

 PUBLIC MEETINGS: Members of the public who wish to attend public meetings can do so remotely and can request a phone number and conference ID by calling (520) 432-9300.
 Or email the Department at PlanningAndZoning@Cochise.az.gov

 The public can submit comments on items posted on the Planning and Zoning Commission agendas or Board of Adjustment agendas.
 To comment on an agenda item, email Development Services at email@example.com by 5:00 p.m. the day before the meeting.
 Please include the meeting, meeting date, your name, your address or parcel number, and agenda number.

 Building permits safeguard public health, safety, and general welfare through the enforcement of various building and zoning codes.
 Consequently, a permit is almost always needed for any type of building, structure, structural remodel/repair, or grading project.

 Per state law, building permits are required for all new structures or renovations of existing structures that meet or exceed $1,000 in value, although some home repairs and uses are exempt from this requirement.
 This includes the specific improvements and uses that are included in Articles 1704.01 and 1720.04 of the Zoning Regulations.
 Regardless of whether your project requires a permit, it must still be constructed in conformance to the regulations of this jurisdiction and all applicable state laws.
 We encourage you to submit an application for a permit by clicking on the link below.

 In addition, you may use our online portal to apply for a health license, as well as submit planning applications and code compliance complaints, all from your home, office or mobile device.